 Our findings exceeded our wildest expectations in all respects.
-This study offers a description and a re-assessment of the finds from Grave 33 of the burial ground uncovered at Sárbogárd-Tringer-tanya, with a special focus on the leather belt and the leather purse as well as the fragment of a leather garment whose existence and use in the tenth century could, for the first time, be demonstrated beyond any shadow of doubt in the period's archaeological record.
-The assessment of the archaeological finds by an experienced specialist in leather conservation has greatly enriched our rather scanty knowledge on the leather art and leatherworking of the tenth-century ancient Hungarians, and we offer our study as a tribute to Csanád Bálint's ground-breaking work.
+This study offers a description and a re-assessment of the finds from Grave 33 of the burial ground uncovered at Sárbogárd-Tringer-tanya, with a special focus on the leather belt and the leather purse as well as the fragment of a leather garment whose existence and use in the 10th century could, for the first time, be demonstrated beyond any shadow of doubt in the period's archaeological record.
+The assessment of the archaeological finds by an experienced specialist in leather conservation has greatly enriched our rather scanty knowledge on the leather art and leatherworking of the 10th-century ancient Hungarians.